Avoid unexpected bills by knowing how to prevent unauthorised in-app purchases on your smartphone or tablet.

 After you authenticate an in-app purchase, no further authentication is required for subsequent in-app purchases made within 15 minutes.
 To disable the 15-minute rule you can change the setting to ‘Require password for purchases immediately’.
 Replace Step 6 above with the following:

-NOTE: Users of iPhone 5s devices also have the option of fingerprint technology called ‘Touch ID’, which can be used to authorise purchases from the iTunes Store, App Store, and iBooks Store.
+NOTE: Users of iPhone 5s or above devices also have the option of fingerprint recognition called ‘Touch ID’, which can be used to authorise purchases from the iTunes Store, App Store, and iBooks Store.

 See: Using touch ID